joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/030-Single-Server-Deployment.md

 ## Commit and Push

-Back in your local machine, commit and push the changes you did (if any).s
+Back in your local machine, commit and push the changes you did (if any).

 ```bash
 git add .